 This technique is very similar to standard drafting.
 In this scenario, the trailing car bumps into the lead car rather than keeping its nose pressed into the back of the car.
 This technique can be dangerous, as the car that gets bumped into may lose control and crash or cause other crashes.
 The results of bump drafting offer the same speed advantage that normal drafting has.

 The side drafting technique is only beneficial for one car as it negatively affects the other car.
-The rear car pulls up to the side of the front car while maintaining the nose of the car close to the front car’s back wheel.
+The rear car pulls up to the side of the front car while keeping the nose of the car close to the front car’s back wheel.
 This pushes the oncoming air onto the front car’s spoiler, causing it to lose speed and slow down.
-The technique is used to try and pass the car in front of you.
+The technique is used to attempt a pass.

-NASCAR races are extremely long with some lasting around three hours to complete.
-Due to this, drafting cannot be achieved throughout the entire race due to the engines overheating.
+A driver should draft when they need to pass or save fuel in a speedway race featuring long straightaways.
+NASCAR races are extremely long, with some lasting more than three hours to complete.
+As a result, drafting cannot be achieved throughout the entire race due to the engines’ overheating.
 Drivers must make calculations to determine when the best time is to perform this technique so that they can get the best results.
-If racers draft for too long or draft at the wrong times, it can limit them for the rest of the race.
+Because of the sharp turns and lack of long straightaways, drafting is not possible on short tracks or road courses.